ceejbot/skyrim-modding/slides.md

 - reduced branching in the tight loop
 - made all layout decisions at layout load time where possible
 - internal structures are quite different from the serialized player-editable structures as a result
-- mod precalculates and load data for items that will be drawn
+- mod precalculates and loads data for items that will be drawn

 ^ This was a lot of fun to do.
 Not the kind of programming I get a chance to do much of these days.